 Choosing your next smartphone, for example, can be a major headache because of the massive number of choices: iPhone, BlackBerry, Windows Mobile, or the dozens of Android options.

-The website Unmudlr uses web scraping to make it super easy for you by asking a few basic questions.
+The website Unmudlr uses web data to make it super easy for you by asking a few basic questions.
 It then uses its vast array of scraped data – including detailed descriptions and pricing information – to present the phones that meet your specific requirements.

 Academic.
 Professional.
 Into every life, a little research must fall.
 Make it quick and painless with web scraping.